oguimbal/pg-mem/.deno/readme.md

 ## DISCLAIMER

-The syntax parser is home-made.
+The sql syntax parser is home-made.
 Which means that some features are not implemented, and will be considered as invalid syntaxes.

 This lib is quite new, so forgive it if some obivious pg syntax is not supported !